 A great humanitarian operation to aid the homeless and suffering victims of the six-day Middle East war is under way in many countries.

-A great humanitarian operation to aid the homeless and suffering victims of the six-day Middle East war is under way in many countries.
+Background: A great humanitarian operation to aid the homeless and suffering victims of the six-day Middle East war is under way in many countries.
 The Red Cross, the aid agencies of the United Nations, voluntary organisations, student bodies and various religious denominations are all playing a part.
 This film was shot in the Lebanese capital, Beirut, where blood donors and Red Cross organisers were filmed in the general rush to aid victims of the war.

 Financial aid and relief supplies continue to pour into Jordan and Syria for victims of the fighting.
 Medical missions went to Jordan from Kuwait, Libya, Morocco, Tunisia, and Iran, but with the exception of the Iranian mission they left almost immediately on being told that the country was not in need of doctors, but of medical supplies.
 The Iranian mission set up a relief and accommodation camp for 5,000 refugees south of Amman.